orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 1 Female  1427 0.139
     ## 2 Male    8852 0.861

 Based on the filtered dataframe, there are 1,427 women and 8,852 men that are considered historical figures of the total 10,279 historical figures.
 There are about 6.2 times as many historical men than women overall in the data.
-The timeframe of this data starts at -3500, or 3500 BCE, and ends at 2005, spanning about 5000 years.
-This means that a mere 13.9% of women in the entire timeframe are considered historical figures.
+The timeframe of this data starts at -3500, or 3500 BCE, and ends at 2005, spanning about 5500 years.
+This means that only 13.9% of all the recorded historical figures were women.

 #### Simple Linear Regression